RajaGitHubRepo/hello-world/Angular_component/HTTPService.md

  catchError(this.HandleError)  // hadle exception.
  )

-Map and filter operator to tranform the data.
+## Map and filter operator to tranform the data.
+  Most widly used operators when we use http service to get the response back with Get

-http.Get<return type> (Htp Url )
+## http.Get<return type> (Htp Url )
     .Pipe () ==> List of Observable Opererators